Amazon Echo 2 review

 What is the price of the Echo 2?

-The original (now discontinued) cost £149.99, so £89.99 for the second-generation model seems like a very good deal indeed.
-You can buy an Echo 2 from Amazon, of course, and it's currently enjoying a discount for Christmas, bringing it down to just £69.99.
+The original Echo (now discontinued) cost £149.99, so £89.99 for the second-generation model is a good deal indeed.
+You can buy an Echo 2 from Amazon, of course.

 There are differences which we’ll get into in a moment.